Samic8/samdawson.dev/src/articles/data-massaging/data-massaging.md

 }
 ```

-That does not seem too complex but its not very future proof, every time you add a new column this component needs to change, and the unit tests for that component need to be updated.
+That does not seem too complex but it's not very future proof, every time you add a new column this component needs to change, and the unit tests for that component need to be updated.
 If in the future we wanted to allow users to configure what columns were shown, then we would have to add conditions for when each **td** is shown and make sure the corresponding **th** is too.

 ```jsx
 function CarTable({ cars, shownColumns }) {